openstack-archive/sahara/doc/source/horizon/dashboard.user.guide.rst

 2) Give your Data Source a name

-3) Enter the URL of the the Data Source
+3) Enter the URL of the Data Source

   - For a Swift object, enter <container>/<path> (ie: *mycontainer/inputfile*).
     Sahara will prepend *swift://* for you